alchemy-swift/docs/README.md

 ### 😎 Publishing Changes

-Changes will be deployed to production automatically after pushing to the default branch.
+Changes will be deployed to production automatically after pushing to the main branch.

 You can also preview changes using PRs, which generates a preview link of the docs.